 Who We Are

-The Browns owned and raced thoroughbred horses all over the country.
-The horses raced under the Browns' signature colors - white with a black "B" and black stars.
+During their lifetimes, the Browns raced thoroughbred horses, entering them at major racetracks throughout the country under signature colors - white with a black "B" and black stars.
 Some of their famous horses' names were: Brownie, Gigantic, Cabildo, Listcapade, El Baba and Tenacious.
-Their horses won many races over many of the country's famous race tracks.

 After Mr. Brown's death, on February 15, 1959, Mrs. Brown devoted much of her time to building and expanding the Broadwater Beach Hotel in Biloxi, Mississippi.
 She died on October 14, 1989.